-Entertainment Communication is a track of the Master's in Communication Science and focuses on the experience, role, and impact of entertainment media on a range of different groups and individuals.
+The track Entertainment Communication of the Master's in Communication Science focuses on the development, experience, and impact of entertainment media for different audiences across a range of media forms.

 Within the Master's Communication Science you specialize in one of the following four tracks: